Tonomy-Foundation/Tonomy-ID-SDK/docs/start/single-sign-on.md

 ## 2. Login page

-On your login page add the "Login with Tonomy ID" button and set it to call the `loginWithTonomy` function when pressed.
+On your login page add the "Login with Tonomy ID" button and set it to call the `ExternalUser.loginWithTonomy` function when pressed.
 Set your `/callback` page path as shown below.
 This is where your  the user will be redirect to in your application, after they complete the login process.

 ```typescript
 async function onButtonPress() {